Preparing for camp

 All clothing should be appropriate for a church camp setting.
 Clothing should not have messages with double meanings or advertisements for adult themed products.
 Should a camper be dressed inappropriately, the camper will be asked to change into more appropriate clothing.

-Shirts must cover the entire stomach and may not be strapless, spaghetti strapped or have split sides.
+Shirts must cover the entire stomach and may not be strapless or have split sides.
 Tank tops are fine.
 Shorts should cover the entire buttocks even when bending or climbing.

 Bathing suits must be modest.
-No string bikinis, speedos or thong swimwear are permitted.
+No string bikinis, thong swimwear, or speedos are permitted.
+Due to increased sun exposure, swim shirts should be considered.
 While at the pool or waterfront, a camp t-shirt will be issued for those campers who do not bring appropriate swimwear.

 - What Not To Bring